leopck/intel-accelerator-programming/README.md

-# Intel GPGPU Programming
+# Intel Accelerator Programming

-This repository contains various examples and projects related to GPGPU programming using Intel technologies and platforms.
+This repository contains various examples and projects related to GPGPU and Intel's various accelerator programming using Intel technologies and platforms.

 ## Structure